sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 1 kg of sharpened blades of any size (1/2 primeval stone)

 Effect: You throw a 2 meter wide curved blade in a 20 meter long line.
-All creatures in the area take 60 rending damage. **Dodge** tests to avoid this attack are made with a +10 penalty.
+All creatures in the area take 60 rending damage.
+If this damage is dealt to a creature's hit points, they gain *bleeding 3*. **Dodge** tests to avoid this attack are made with a +10 penalty.

 ### Split Hill Gu
 *Rank 4 Attack*

+Previous Rank: Rend Gu

+Next Rank: Split Mountain Gu

 Cost: 15 portions